All Episodes

 It's a pleasure to speak with you.

-Uh great to speak with you.
+Great to speak with you.

 Everybody was happy.

-But now victims.
+But no victims.

 Yep.

-What is the what's the deal with all of that?
+What's the deal with all of that?

-If there's no victim and there's a disclaimer, don't use our valuations, and you have no c nobody nobody's complaining as a matter of fact, Deutsche Bank representatives, they still do business with Donald Trump and they want his business.
+As a matter of fact, Deutsche Bank representatives, they still do business with Donald Trump and they want his business.

 That's happened to many people because they think it's worth it to them for whatever reason.

-But that's why there's a fiduciary responsibility for lenders and insurance companies, and there's no lender and there's no insurance company that is gonna take the word of a borrower or uh an insureree uh in terms of what they value their collateral at.
+And there's no lender and there's no insurance company that is going to take the word of a borrower or an insuree in terms of what they value their collateral at.

-That is not they're gonna that they if they did, they'd be out of business.
+If they did, they'd be out of business.

-And they're trying to create an avalanche of legal troubles for President Trump, so he doesn't have the ability to run a regular campaign.
+And they're trying to create an avalanche of legal troubles for President Trump so he doesn't have the ability to run a regular campaign.

 Fair-minded people at least get it.